SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 * A nested function that captures a value which is guaranteed to never escape, such as an in-out parameter.
-  (Recall from :ref:`Closures` that nested functions are closures.)
   Because the captured value can't escape, the nested function will also be restricted from escaping, making it nonescaping too.

 ..
-XXX
+XXX Which needs to come first, the rule or the definition of nonescaping for the purposes of exclusivity checking?

-For functions that take multiple closures, there is an additional restriction: one nonescaping closure that's passed as a parameter to the function can't be used as a parameter when calling the other closure.
+For functions that take multiple closures, the restriction is as follows: one nonescaping closure that's passed as a parameter to the function can't be used as a parameter when calling the other closure.